Sustainable Tourism for Palawan [2019 Updated]

 Another thing that Palawan is famous for is that it’s home to the world’s largest natural clam pearl.
 Weighing 34 kilograms, it was found by a fisherman in about 2006 in the sea off the coast of Palawan Island.
 Unaware of its value, the fisherman kept it under his bed as a good luck charm.
 Philippine officials believe the pearl — 61cm wide and 30cm long — is the biggest of its kind.
 In 2016 the fisherman turned the pearl over to Puerto Princesa City tourism office.
 Gemologists estimate the pearl to be worth $130 million.

-Palawan is composed of around 1,700 islands and islets with almost 2,000 kilometers of irregular coastline.
+Palawan is composed of around 1,700 islands and islets with almost 2,000 kilometres of irregular coastline.
 It is for this reason that Palawan is becoming a tourist hotspot.
 In my personal view, there is nothing wrong with development as long as it’s done in a sustainable manner and it keeps in character with the natural environment.
 It is incumbent on each and every one of us visiting this incredible place to make sure that we don’t have a major impact on this beautiful island and its natural environment.
-It really would be a shame to see Palawan closed to tourism one day due to the human neglect and ignorance.
+It really would be a shame to see Palawan closed to tourism one day due to human neglect and ignorance.